hydroflux/abstractor-ws/README.md

 - [ ] Update record (after refactoring) to work with multiple documents
 - [ ] Document.number_results should be spread across open, record, & execute
 - [ ] Create a convert_document_numbers script to work like leopard, but with the tiger document lists
+- [ ] Create a "download only" option for execution

 ### Eagle To Do

+- [ ] Add a function to check to see if the disclaimer has been passed if login is pressed too early--should tie into the "check for logged in" function
 - [ ] For some reason the ’s isn’t catching on entries when the grantor has to hit show more, please review
 - [ ] Update multiple_documents comment to include actual document numbers and / or book & page numbers
 - [ ] Verify results after clicking into the document page